By David Valentine, MD

 Rina Mauricio, MD

 The presidential primary season ended this week.
-Former senator Hillary Clinton secured enough delegates to win the Democratic nomination, though her opponent Bernie Sanders has not given up the fight. …
+Former senator Hillary Clinton secured enough delegates to win the Democratic nomination, though her opponent Bernie Sanders has not given up …

 By Matthew B. McNeill, MD